-THE SECURITY RULE
+HIPAA SECURITY RULE

-Whereas the Privacy Rule deals with Protected Health Information (PHI) in general, the Security Rule (SR) deals with electronic Protected Health Information (ePHI), which is essentially a subset of what the Privacy Rule encompasses.
-In terms of actual regulatory text the Security Rule only spans approximately 8 pages, which is the good news.
-The bad news is the Security Rule is highly technical in nature.
+Whereas the HIPAA Privacy Rule deals with Protected Health Information (PHI) in general, the HIPAA Security Rule (SR) deals with electronic Protected Health Information (ePHI), which is essentially a subset of what the HIPAA Privacy Rule encompasses.
+In terms of actual regulatory text the HIPAA Security Rule only spans approximately 8 pages, which is the good news.
+The bad news is the HIPAA Security Rule is highly technical in nature.
 For all intents and purposes this rule is the codification of certain information technology standards and best practices.

-Broadly speaking, the Security Rule requires implementation of three types of safeguards: 1) administrative, 2) physical, and 3) technical.
-In addition, it imposes other organizational requirements and a need to document processes analogous to the Privacy Rule.
-That said, creating the necessary Security Rule documentation will likely prove significantly more "vexing" than its Privacy Rule counterpart, especially for small providers.
+Broadly speaking, the HIPAA Security Rule requires implementation of three types of safeguards: 1) administrative, 2) physical, and 3) technical.
+In addition, it imposes other organizational requirements and a need to document processes analogous to the HIPAA Privacy Rule.
+That said, creating the necessary HIPAA Security Rule documentation will likely prove significantly more "vexing" than its Privacy Rule counterpart, especially for small providers.
 Health information technology (HIT) resources should be available for these types of projects.

-In short, small providers will almost certainly need to hire HIT consultants if they want to "reasonably and appropriately" comply with the Security Rule.
+In short, small providers will almost certainly need to hire HIT consultants if they want to "reasonably and appropriately" comply with the HIPAA Security Rule.
 Given this reality, we simply present the general rule and the standards captured in the enumerated safeguards, with brief commentary that hopefully explains in lay terms what a particular standard means.
 A given standard usually has implementation specifications associated with it.
-We have opted not to discuss the Security Rule specifications (only the standards) since it is our belief that any attempt at paraphrasing the specifications would only add to the confusion.
+We have opted not to discuss the HIPAA Security Rule specifications (only the standards) since it is our belief that any attempt at paraphrasing the specifications would only add to the confusion.

 Our guiding principle with respect to this rule is "implement the necessary safeguards."
 We readily admit that this is much easier said than done, since the real challenge lies in defining "necessary."
-As discussed below in the general rule, the Security Rule attempts to provide some "flexibility" in this regard (an apparent acknowledgement of the challenges faced by small providers), but as a practical matter does not otherwise significantly reduce the burden of implementation, in our opinion.
+As discussed below in the general rule, the HIPAA Security Rule attempts to provide some "flexibility" in this regard (an apparent acknowledgement of the challenges faced by small providers), but as a practical matter does not otherwise significantly reduce the burden of implementation, in our opinion.

 The provider compliance date for the security standards was April 20, 2005 (§164.318).
-The Security Rule is contained in sections §164.302 through §164.318.
+The HIPAA Security Rule is contained in sections §164.302 through §164.318.

 § 164.302 Applicability